Mark Klein, PhD

 cooperative work (CSCW) by my colleague Stephen Poltrock.

-On November 27, 1992 my daughter Hannah Marisha Klein
+On November 27, 1992 my daughter Hannah Marisha Klein was born,

 changing and enriching my life in many profound ways.
 After that, I worked